gcc-mirror/gcc/gcc/config/rs6000/vector.md

 ;; Reload patterns for vector operations.
-We may need an addtional base ;; register to convert the reg+offset addressing to reg+reg for vector ;; registers and reg+reg or (reg+reg)&(-16) addressing to just an index ;; register for gpr registers.
+We may need an additional base ;; register to convert the reg+offset addressing to reg+reg for vector ;; registers and reg+reg or (reg+reg)&(-16) addressing to just an index ;; register for gpr registers.